 I have become so interested that I have acquired many various essential oils and have created other fragrances which I am planning on producing and trying to market.”

-A wedding notice in the New York Times from 1909 shows that there was an American connection for the De Charette family as Baron Anasthase de Charette’s wife was presented as the former “Annette Polk of Tennessee” and their son, the Marquis de Charette was to marry in Saint Patrick’s Cathedral his bride of American stock, Susanne Henning.
-(Anasthase de Charette’s own mother was half-English, being the daughter of the Duc de Berry and Amy Brown.)
-There is therefore a possibility that the recipe found its way to an American cookbook through family connections since the De Charette linkage seems established.
-Apart from this, Pie IX would be a well-known pope in this country, as he is also known for his work in developing dioceses in the United States.
+A wedding notice in the New York Times from 1909 reveals that there was an American connection for the De Charette family as Baron Anasthase de Charette's wife is presented in the column as the former "Annette Polk of Tennessee."
+Their son, the Marquis de Charette, was to marry in Saint Patrick's Cathedral his bride of American stock, Susanne Henning.
+(Anasthase de Charette's own mother was half-English, being the daughter of the Duc de Berry and Amy Brown.)
+There is therefore a possibility that the recipe found its way to America and then to an American cookbook through family connections since a U.S.- De Charette linkage seems confirmed.
+Pie IX moreover would have been a popular pope for Americans as he is known for his work in developing dioceses in the United States.

-The Pope’s Cologne will probably mostly reveal his aesthetic taste.
-Judging from the cologne itself, it shows a man of refined taste who obviously valued subtlety, elegance, and even the rare.
-The scent has an ancient charm about it, especially when the floral notes start being felt, that is quite remarkable.
-It is a perfume recipe made in a time when flowers in masculine colognes were felt to be perfectly natural hence an absolute lack of showiness and complete sense of maturity and naturalness about the floral notes in this composition.
-Being a cologne meant to be worn by the Pope, it had to be restrained in principle and it is in fact; there is no unexpected flamboyance or hidden coquetry pointing its nose.
+The Pope's Cologne, we wager, will probably mostly reveal his aesthetic taste.
+Judging from the cologne itself it shows a man of refined taste who obviously valued subtlety, elegance and even, the rare.
+The scent has a quaint charm about it, especially when the floral notes start being felt, which is quite remarkable.
+It is a perfume recipe made in a time when flowers in masculine colognes were felt to be perfectly natural additions hence an absolute lack of showiness and complete sense of maturity and naturalness about the floral notes in this composition.
+Being a cologne meant to be worn by the Pope, it had to be restrained in principle and it is in fact; there is no unexpected flamboyance or hidden coquetry peeking through.
 Naturally, the animalic notes are extremely discreet.
-Perhaps we can also imagine that a certain ethereal quality, a lightness and freshness were cultivated as befitting the pope’s image.
+Perhaps we can also imagine that a certain ethereal quality, a lightness and freshness were cultivated as befitting the pope's image.
 The citruses and lemon verbena are invigorating, a definite plus for a man in a public function.
 The fragrance is that of a man of patrician or aristocratic tastes.

 The combination of citruses, lemon verbena and violet is enchanting, almost childlike in its softness and innocence.
 One feels inspired to make a drink that would be scented with these two main notes, violet and lemon.
-The “visual impression” the colors yellow and mauve suggest next to each other is also appealing.
+A "visual impression" blending the colors yellow and mauve is also appealing to the mind.

-From the flacon, the first aromas that strike the nose are citruses, woods, and amber.
-The start of the perfume is very citrus-y, a bit candied evoking lemon drops, like an outburst of freshly squeezed lemon juice with undertones of oceanic ambergris.
-The cologne then warms up becomes more powdery and vanillic but in a very understated way.
-Then there is a more vegetal, aromatic impression suggestive of the underbrush which kicks in.
 One smells a stylized subtle violet with some clove in it, perhaps some carnation since the powdery feel becomes a little bit more accentuated gliding even into a creamy impression.
-The blend at this point feels very elegant and refined, aristocratic even, showcasing an accord that feels rare and unusual.
+The blend at this point feels very elegant and refined, aristocratic even, showcasing an accord that feels rarefied and unusual.
 Very delicate floral nuances arise betraying tinges of rose, peach and then mauve.
-It smells a little bit of orange-blossom scented mauve guimauve, but in a very elegant manner.
-The woods then become more apparent and the most finely textured one of them, sandalwood in particular, it seems.
-There is also a little bit of a birch tar impression, but very discreet as the dry-down evokes a more familiar impression found in Russian leather scents.
+It smells a little bit of orange-blossom-scented mauve guimauve, albeit in a non-foody manner.
+The woods then become more apparent, and the most finely textured one amongst them, sandalwood in particular, it seems.
+There is also a little bit of a birch tar impression, yet very discreet as the dry-down evokes a more familiar impression found in Russian leather scents.
 The longer dry-down smells a bit of the woodiness of orris.
-All the while the citruses impart their freshness to this elegantissime scent.
+All the while, the citruses impart their freshness to this elegantissime scent.

-The recipe of the 19th century cologne was faithfully followed by Dr. Fred Hass (he happens to be US Poet-Laureate Robert Hass’ brother by the way) therefore the longevity is also authentically that of a perfume from that period.
-Fred Hass told us that he prefers not to touch the original recipe.
-It leaves nevertheless a very subtle scent on the skin, which contributes to the overall feeling of authentic old-world elegance.
+The recipe of the 19th century cologne was faithfully followed by Dr. Fred Hass (he incidentally happens to be US Poet-Laureate Robert Hass' brother) therefore the longevity authentically mimics that of a perfume from that period.
+Fred Hass told us that he made the choice of not touching the original recipe.
+The perfume leaves a very subtle scent on the skin, which contributes to the overall feeling of genuine old-world elegance.

-The recipe remains undisclosed, but main ingredients are: orange blossom, lemon verbena, lavender, violet, clove and sweet orange.
+The recipe remains undisclosed; main ingredients cited are: orange blossom, lemon verbena, lavender, violet, clove and sweet orange.

 You can purchase the scent directly from the website The Pope's Cologne